theismaproject/theISMAproject/README.md

 # The ISMA Project
-By Anshul Gupta, Welton Wang, and Timothy Trick
+By Anshul Gupta, Welton Wang